JvanKatwijk/qt-dab/README.md

 are the ones in the currentlly selected channel and those in the presets.

+The GUI contains an indicator which shows when the alarm is set.

 **The GUI elements for this feature are - still - experimental.**

 ----------------------------------------------------------------------